All Episodes

 All right, live free or die.

-America of the world on the brink, fifty days.
+America, the world on the brink.

-On sale, 40% off Amazon.com and Barnes and Noble, Books a Million, Costco, Walmart, Target, you name it.
+You are the ultimate jury on sale, 40% off Amazon.com and Barnes Noble, Books of Million, Costco, Walmart, Target, you name it.

-Uh nice discounts, but it defines everything that this election is all about and what impact it'll have on the future of this country.
+Nice discounts, but it defines everything that this election is all about and what impact it'll have on the future of this country.

 And it is deep and it is profound.

-Um we've been talking a lot about the assassination attempt against these LAPD officers.
+We've been talking a lot about the assassination attempt against these LAPD officers.

-It's not just uh an LA thing.
+It's not just an LA thing.

-We have what, 54 shot again this weekend in Chicago, 13 dead, six dead in New York City, 18 shootings there, and you know, violence and crime and anarchy spiraling out of control.
+We have, what, 54 shot again this weekend in Chicago, 13 dead, six dead in New York City, 18 shootings there, and you know, violence and crime and anarchy spiraling out of control.

 Because Don Lemon pointed it out.